We've compiled a list of the most Frequently Asked Questions from guests travelling with us.

 The currency in Finland is the Euro.
 All Transun optional excursions are advertised in Sterling; credit and debit cards are accepted as payment for excursions booked in resort.
-Credit card payments will incur a 3% charge.
+Credit card payments will not incur a charge.

 Can dietary requirements be catered for?